lfroms/COMP4601-SDA/README.md

 If you are running on a physical device, you may want to change the address of the server.
 To do this:
 1. Click the "gear" icon at the top.
 2. Enter the host (and port) of the server in the presented sheet.
-3. Close the sheet and perform a search as per normal.
+3. Close the sheet by swiping down and perform a search as per normal.

 ## Extra implementations
 * Dark mode is supported.